DeltaFlow: An Efficient Multi-frame Scene Flow Estimation Method: Experiments Setup

 \subsection{Datasets}

-Experiments are conducted on two commonly used large-scale autonomous driving datasets in scene flow estimation: Argoverse 2~\cite{Argoverse2_2021}, which employs two roof-mounted 32-channel LiDARs, and Waymo~\cite{sun2020scalability}, which uses a single 64-channel LiDAR.
-Ground removal is applied to both datasets using HDMap, following~\cite{zeroflow}.
+Experiments are conducted on three commonly used large-scale autonomous driving datasets in scene flow estimation: Argoverse 2~\cite{Argoverse2_2021}, which employs two roof-mounted 32-channel LiDARs; Waymo~\cite{sun2020scalability}, which uses a single 64-channel LiDAR; and nuScenes~\cite{nuscenes}, which uses a 32-channel LiDAR.
+Ground removal is applied to Argoverse 2 and Waymo using HDMap information following~\cite{zeroflow}, and to nuScenes using line-fit ground segmentation~\cite{himmelsbach2010fast}.

-\paragraph{Argoverse 2} Argoverse 2 provides an official public scene flow challenge~\cite{onlineleaderboard}, consisting of 700 training and 150 validation scenes, each lasting 15 seconds at 10 Hz, totaling 110,071 point cloud frames.
+\textbf{Argoverse 2} provides an official public scene flow challenge~\cite{onlineleaderboard}, consisting of 700 training and 150 validation scenes, each lasting 15 seconds at 10$\mathrm{~Hz}$, totaling 110,071 point cloud frames.
 An additional 150 test scenes are available for evaluation via the online leaderboard.
 The scene flow ground truth is generated from human annotations with tracking-based inference to estimate 3D motion.

+However, as noted in~\cite{zhang2025himo}, non-ego motion distortion can lead to inaccurate annotations, as points from fast-moving objects may fall outside their labeled bounding boxes.
+To address this issue, we follow the velocity-aware annotation refinement strategy in~\cite{zhang2025himo}, which enlarges the bounding box of each object along its motion direction to include all distorted points.
+As illustrated in \Cref{fig:fixgt}, the 3D flow vectors (red lines) accurately capture the true motion of previously distorted points.

-However, as noted in~\cite{zhang2025himo}, non-ego motion distortion in dynamic objects can lead to inaccurate annotation.
-Therefore, we corrected the scene flow ground truth of distorted points for our local experiments.
-A comparison of scene flow ground truth before and after motion compensation is provided in the~\cref{app:dataset}. \paragraph{Waymo} Waymo~\cite{fastflow3d,sun2020scalability} contains 798 training and 202 validation sequences, each recorded at 10$\mathrm{~Hz}$ for around 20 seconds.
+\textbf{Waymo}~\cite{fastflow3d,sun2020scalability} contains 798 training and 202 validation sequences, each recorded at 10$\mathrm{~Hz}$ for around 20 seconds.
 The training set consists of 155,000 frames.
 Motion distortion affects both the point cloud and ground truth.
-However, direct motion correction is infeasible as it does not provide per-point timestamps\footnote{\url{https://github.com/waymo-research/waymo-open-dataset/issues/619}}.
+However, direct annotation refinement is infeasible as it does not provide per-point timestamps.
 Thus, evaluation is conducted using the original annotations.

+\textbf{nuScenes}~\cite{nuscenes} includes 700 training and 150 validation scenes, each recorded at 20$\mathrm{~Hz}$ for around 20 seconds.
+The training set contains 275,150 frames, of which 27,392 ($\approx$10\%) are annotated with ground-truth labels, yielding an effective annotation rate of 2 Hz.
+For consistency with Argoverse 2 and Waymo, we downsample the LiDAR data to 10 Hz, yielding a standard 100$\mathrm{~ms}$ interval between consecutive frames.
+Ground-truth scene flow is constructed by computing a rigid transformation for each object from its annotated 3D bounding box and velocity, then applying this transformation to all points within the object to obtain flow vectors.